dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-01.md

 Total pairs | Unsigned | Total number of query/response pairs in the block.
 Unmatched queries | Unsigned | Number of unmatched queries in the block.
 Unmatched responses | Unsigned | Number of unmatched responses in the block.
 Malformed packets | Unsigned | Number of malformed packets found in input for the block.
+See (#malformed-packets).
 Non-DNS packets | Unsigned | Number of non-DNS packets found in input for the block.
 Out-of-order packets | Unsigned | Number of packets processed during input for the block that were not in strict chronological order.
 Dropped pairs | Unsigned | Count of query/responses not written due to overflow.